Abyiss/Client-python/README.md

 While the API is in beta we will offer it as a free service and will not be charging any money.
 When we transition out of beta we will offer it as a paid service.
 We suggest signing up for a free account to take advantage of our API and additional offers [Sign Up](https://www.abyiss.com/login)

-#### We will be adding the following additional features to this client libary in roughly in this order: ***
+#### We will be adding the following additional features to this client libary in roughly in this order:
-* **API Key** - This will allow you to access the API with a key attached to your free account.
+* **API Keys** - This will allow you to access the API with a key attached to your free account.
 * **WebSockets** - This will allow you to subscribe to real time cryptocurrency market data from the API.
 * **pip Package** - This will allow you to install the client as a pip package.
 * **Unified Enpoints** - This will allow you get a unified view of the entire cryptocurrency market.